230 LIMITED EDITION CAPSULE COLLECTION

 - Royal Britannia – Britannia, the female personification of the British Isles, has been a popular figure since the 1st century, when she was first depicted as a goddess.
 She was a firm fixture on coins from this point onwards and seen as a symbol of British unity, liberty and strength.
 As a British brand, the Royal Britannia symbol is the perfect way to represent that Deakin & Francis are very much proud to be British designers and manufacturers.

 - Deakin & Francis Building – the brand have been based in Regents Place, in Birmingham’s Jewellery Quarter, since 1786.
-Despite going through many changes, the company have remained in the same building that once had as its resident legendary James Watt – father of the Industrial Revolution, namesake of the unit of power and revolutioniser of the steam engine.
+Despite going through many changes, the company have remained in the same building for 230 years.

 - Manufacturing – this design depicts a workman at an anvil – a famous, traditional method of jewellery manufacture.
 As masters in the art of design, this coin is a good summary of the fact that the company still employ tools, traditions and techniques passed down from one generation to the next.

 - Skull & Cross bones –linking back to the heroic pirate attack of the 16th century, this is a reminder of the epic victory against the ferocious pirate attack.
 As an iconic part of the innovative Deakin & Francis offering, the capsule collection wouldn’t be complete without the statement skull design.